Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • Door edges

 While the shaper is predominately a tool you’d find in a professional cabinet shop, it has to be on the list.
-Because a shaper is purpose built for advanced cabinetry and woodworking it can make quick work of all door stile, rail and panel jobs.
+Because a shaper is purpose-built for advanced cabinetry and woodworking, it can quickly work all door stile, rail, and panel jobs.

 What’s the catch?
-Well, a shaper is a large investment of typically $2000+ for a fully functioning machine, dust collection and shaper bits.
+Well, a shaper is a significant investment of typically $2000+ for a fully functioning machine, dust collection, and shaper bits.

 14. Router Table for Hobby Cabinet Door Making